 Setting up the Guillotine

 Can we all agree “The Young Punisher” nickname needs to go?
-The guy is 31, first of all.
-Pedro “Protect Ya Neck” Munhoz is an official suggestion.
+The guy is 31, it’s a total Faber move.

 On top of being nasty with chokes, Munhoz has strong positional fundamentals as well as a dangerous leg lock game to threaten any UFC opponent.

-Munhoz is a slow starter.
+Thus far, Munhoz has been a slow starter.
 When matched up with more seasoned and technical strikers, Munhoz often lags behind and can get picked apart before he finds his rhythm and starts a high pressure assault.
 It is when Munhoz is bulldozing forward with big hooks and low kicking non stop that his opponents make mistakes.

 For many this has led to “panic wrestling,” opening up his deadly guillotine.
 In the Jimmie Rivera fight, Munhoz was unable to get a clean takedown and stood with the immensely dangerous striker for three rounds.
 He surprises many of his opponents with a monster left hook he can uncork from distance as well as in the pocket.
 It was that exact punch that set up the finish against Font, a skilled boxer.